7 Signs You Need to Hire a Chief of Staff

 The Calendar Group specializes in placing chiefs of staff for high-net-worth individuals and family offices.
 Let us find the right match for you.

-How a Staffing Agency Simplifies the Chief of Staff Search
+How a Search Firm Simplifies Your Chief of Staff Search

 Finding the right chief of staff through job boards or personal networks can take months, and the stakes are high when the role is this close to the top.
 A specialized staffing agency accelerates the process and reduces risk in several ways: